brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Research Assistant</span><br>
         </td>
         <td width="60%">
             David holds a B.A. in Neuroscience and Mathematics from Indiana University.
 He has developed brainlife.io Apps that allow processing of functional neuroimaging data with application to vision science.
 He enjoys coding, learning new things, playing with his dog, and taking naps.
-He plans to pursue a Ph.D. in Neuroscience.
+He is determined to pursue a Ph.D. in Neuroscience.
         </td>
     </tr>
     </table>